WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 To get starting writing web components you'll need a development environment.
 While you can use any text editor to develop, using an Integrated Development Environment (IDE) will give you lots of features that can make for a much better developer experience.
 One of the most popular IDEs today is [VS Code][vscode], and with good reason!
-It comes with exelent support for writing HTML, JavaScript and CSS out of the box as well as some great plugins that you can install.
+It comes with excellent support for writing HTML, JavaScript and CSS out of the box as well as some great plugins that you can install.
 It can hook directly into web browsers like Chrome or Firefox using the allowing you to debug your applications without leaving your editor.
 All of these features makes it ideal for writing Web Components and websites that use them.